 Behind any stone in Egypt, there is a story that goes back thousands of years ago.
 It is hard to imagine how a simple rock can change the course of history, often recognized as the most important archeological artifact in modern history.
 “The Rosetta Stone” was the key to deciphering the ancient Egyptian hieroglyphics and shed light on the hidden mysterious secrets of the ancient Egyptian civilization.
 The ancient Egyptian writings system of hieroglyphics was the subject of great debate since its death in the 2nd century BC but in the early 19th century AD it was raised from the dead with wonders and miracles in hand.

-The history of Egypt is filled with wonder and magic, so don’t miss the chance to explore this incredible beauty of a country by boarding a Nile cruise to the majestic cities of Luxor and Aswan where you will hear the true calling of ancient history among some of the most enchanting monuments in the world.
+The history of Egypt is filled with wonder and magic, so don’t miss the chance to explore this incredible beauty of the land of pharaohs in the majestic cities of cairo, alexandria, luxor and aswan through our egypt private tours where you will hear the true calling of ancient history among some of the most enchanting monuments in the world.